aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 When using the Read/Write Splitting Plugin against Aurora clusters, you do not have to supply multiple instance URLs in the connection string.
 Instead, supply just the URL for the initial instance to which you're connecting.
 You must also include either the failover plugin or the Aurora host list plugin in your plugin chain so that the driver knows to query Aurora for its topology.
 See the section on [loading the Read/Write Splitting Plugin](#loading-the-readwrite-splitting-plugin) for more info.

+For a deployment that has no topology to query, such as an RDS instance with its read replicas, name the hosts in the connection string instead.
+See [Using the Read/Write Splitting Plugin with a host list from the connection string](#using-the-readwrite-splitting-plugin-with-a-host-list-from-the-connection-string).

 ## Configuration Parameters

 | Parameter                        | Available Since Version |  Value  |                                                                  Required                                                                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Default Value                                                                                                                    |